The Sad Truth About Airsoft Sniper Rifles

-Short and sweet
+Short and Sweet

 A real life sniper would only engage his targets when he has a ballistic advantage (over 400 meters of open terrain in between him and the target).
-The sniper would take his shot from a well concealed and fortified FFP - final firing position.
+The sniper would take his shot from a well-concealed and fortified FFP (final firing position).

 - The enemy cannot charge the sniper's position due to the risk of heavy casualties.

-Real life snipers operate with a spotter and get in position long before the enemy passes along the potential line of drift.
+Real life snipers also operate with a spotter and get in position long before the enemy passes along the potential line of drift.

-When you bring an airsoft sniper rifle to an airsoft field, you are facing many challenges:
+When you bring an Airsoft sniper rifle to an Airsoft field, you are facing many challenges:

 - You are not exempt from the game's rules and usually cannot insert before the game to find a good position.
 This causes you to rush in with the rest of your team.
 Ever tried running in Ghille?
 Not fun!

 - Airsoft fields have large amounts of full cover that you cannot shoot through.
 This makes airsoft a lot harder than the real life sniping.

 - Even the thinnest cover can deflect Airsoft BBs - leaves, small twigs, and dense forest undergrowth cause your shots to miss.
 This is true regardless of BB weight, and is especially insidious in the fall when a "clear" shot hits an invisible wall of twigs in mid-flight.

 - Stock Airsoft sniper rifles do not have the accuracy required for sniping.
 Unless you spend $300-$700 on professional upgrades, you will not achieve good accuracy